The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

-	- **Example:- We can aslo change the default value of member of enum**
+	- **Example:- We can also change the default value of member of enum**